wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 DBS's view-point, a transaction is defined by a Start operation, followed by a (possibly concurrent), execution a set of database operations, followed by Commit or Abort.

+A transaction maybe be a concurrent execution of two or more programs.
+That is, the transaction may submit two operations to the DBS before ths DBS has responded to either one.
+However, the transaction's last operation must be a Commit or Abort.
+Thus, the DBS must refuse to process a transaction's database operation if it arrives after the DBS has already executed the transaction's Commit or Abort.